vweinblatt123/Unit1HW_Weinblatt/README.md

 * What technologies would this additional product or service utilize?
 Why are these technologies appropriate for your solution?

-While the underlying financial techniques (MPT, CAPM, etc) already utilized would suffice for this new product, the firm would need additional data and analytics to cover more illiquid parts of the market for incorporation into their asset allocation methodology.
+While the underlying financial techniques (MPT, CAPM, etc.) already utilized would suffice for this new product, the firm would need additional data and analytics to cover more illiquid parts of the market for incorporation into their asset allocation methodology.
 For example, Betterment portfolios are made up strictly of stock and bond ETFs at the moment, including US small and large cap, international developed stocks and bonds, emerging market stocks and bonds, US treasuries, inflation protected bonds, and US munis.
 They do not include assets such as commodities, REITs, or liquid alts.
 By offering clients these as investment options, risk factors would have to be computed for these assets, in use in the overall asset allocation process.
 This requires gathering the appropriate historical data for these assets, which can be hard and sparse; assumptions about returns and risk may have to be developed and included in the portfolio optimization and rebalancing process.
 These techniques are appropriate for this solution as the firm continues to use cutting-edge methodologies in portfolio management.

 ## Addendum